 Undergraduate students may petition the authorized representative of the dean or director of their enrollment unit to repeat a course and, after completing the course the second time, have the original course credit and grade excluded from the calculation of the student's cumulative point-hour ratio, but remain on the student's official permanent record.
 This action will be subject to the following conditions:

-- Permission to apply this rule must be obtained by the second Friday of the semester or summer term (the second Friday of a session during autumn or spring semesters, or a summer session; or the first Friday of a May session) in which the repeated course is taken.
+(A) Permission to apply this rule must be obtained by the fourth Friday of the semester or summer term (the second Friday of a session during autumn or spring semesters, or a six- or eight-week summer session; or the first Friday of a four-week session) in which the repeated course is taken.

 Academic advisors can access Grade Forgiveness: Advising Information and Guidelines and the Petition to Use the Grade Foregiveness Rule by clicking here, selecting Forms (staff only) from the menu on the left, and logging in with their OSU username and password.